-As a result, the use of thorium reactors could allow countries like Iran and North Korea to benefit from nuclear power by minimizing concerns that they are secretly developing nuclear weapons.
+As a result, the use of thorium reactors could allow countries like Iran and North Korea to benefit from nuclear power while minimizing concerns that they are secretly developing nuclear weapons.

 Thorium is present in small quantities in soils and rocks everywhere, and it’s estimated to be about four times more plentiful than uranium.
-India holds the largest natural thorium reserves in the world, though reserves are also significant in China, Australia, the US, Turkey and Norway, as per Reuters.
-The metal can be found in epigenetic vein deposits, low-grade deposits and black sand placer deposits.
+India holds the largest natural thorium reserves in the world, though reserves are also significant in Brazil, Australia, the US and China.
+Getting more specific, the metal can be found in epigenetic vein deposits, low-grade deposits and black sand placer deposits.

 Though it is abundant, few companies are currently exploring for thorium.
 Since 2014, exploration and development of rare earths projects associated with thorium have commenced in Australia, Brazil, Canada, Greenland, India, Russia, South Africa, the US and Vietnam.
 Skyharbour Resources (TSXV:SYH,OTCQB:SYHBF) is one company currently exploring for thorium.
-Its Falcon Point uranium and thorium project is located in the Athabasca Basin in Saskatchewan.
+Its South Falcon Point uranium and thorium project is located in the Athabasca Basin in Saskatchewan.

-For example, India has been interested in thorium-based nuclear energy for decades, according to the US Geological Survey.
+For example, India has been interested in thorium-based nuclear energy for decades, according to the WNA.
 The country’s nuclear developers have designed an advanced heavy water reactor that is specifically aimed at using thorium as a fuel.

-In Indonesia, ThorCon and the country’s government are working on launching a thorium molten salt reactor that is expected to be operating by 2025.
+In Indonesia, ThorCon and the country’s government are working on launching a 50 megawatt thorium molten-salt reactor for either power generation or marine vehicle propulsion.

-As can be seen, thorium has been considered an excellent nuclear energy alternative for decades.
-It’s hard to believe that the safety and efficiency benefits have not led to more popular use of thorium reactors — but there are reasons for that.
+Thorium has been considered an excellent nuclear energy alternative for decades.
+It’s hard to believe the safety and efficiency benefits have not led to more popular use of thorium reactors — but there are reasons for that.